How does someone in college admissions read your application?

 Trends | Did the student improve each year in the classroom or did their grades decline?

-This review process is done in the context of your high school context.
-Every high school has something called a “school profile” which your guidance counselor will submit.
-The school profile will give the admissions officer information about your high school curriculum and the types of opportunities offered at your high school.
-This helps the admissions officer understand whether you have made the most of your opportunities.
+This review process is done in the context of your high school.
+Every high school has something called a “school profile” which your guidance counselor will submit to colleges with your application.
+The school profile gives the admissions officer information about your high school curriculum and the types of opportunities offered at your high school.
+This helps the admissions officer understand whether you have made the most of those opportunities.

 Lastly, I would also consider test scores under the broad umbrella of “academics.”
 For the colleges that consider testing, it is certainly an important part of their process.
 However, if you feel like your test scores don’t accurately reflect your potential, have no fear and read this post!

 After perusing your transcript, I would go back to the beginning of the application to get a deeper understanding of the student’s personal, family, and school context.
-This is why all applications will ask you about the different places you have lived, what your parents do for a living, the educational backgrounds of your parents and siblings, the languages spoken in your home, and what race or ethnicity you identify as.
+This is why all applications will ask you about the different places you have lived, where your parents work, the educational backgrounds of your parents and siblings, the languages spoken in your home, and what race or ethnicity you identify as.

 For instance, will you be the first in your family to go to college or do both of your parents have advanced degrees?
-Is English the primary language spoken in your home or is something else?
-The same goes for your high school.
+Is English the primary language spoken in your home or is it something else?

-College is a rich social experience as well as an academic experience.
-This means that college admissions officers care about the type of community member a student will be.
-Are they going to engage in the broader campus community and explore interests or are they going to keep to themselves?
+College is a community experience as well as an academic experience.
+This means that college admissions officers also care about the type of community member a student will be.

 After reading through the first few pages of the application, I would turn to the activity section to see what the student was up to outside of the classroom.
-There was a magic formula to this--I was just interested in whether the student was active and making an impact in their high school or community.
+There is no magic formula to this--I was interested in whether the student was active and making an impact in their high school or community.
 If they were, I knew that they could be counted on to make an impact on our campus.

 For most admissions officers, the essays are the most interesting part of the application.
 This is one of the few opportunities where the admissions officer gets to hear directly from the student.
-The best essays don’t have to be about the most outlandish experience in a student’s life and can be about everyday things.
+The best essays are based on the student's unique life experience and point of view.
+Essays don’t have to be about the fancy (or expensive) programs or opportunities.
+Often, students write great essays about important everyday things.
 Strong essays reveal the student’s authentic voice and unique world perspective through storytelling!

-At Story2, we have a ton of resources related to the essay writing process, including our award-winning StoryBuilder platform.
+At Story2, we have a ton of resources related to the essay writing process, including our award-winning StoryBuilder writing platform.
+Sign up free today!

 Last but not least are the teacher recommendations.
-These letters help admissions officers learn about the type of student you are in the classroom.
+These letters help admissions officers learn about what you are like in the classroom.
 Recommendations can carry a lot of weight, so choose your recommender wisely.
-Generally, students should ask for recommendations from two teachers as well as their guidance counselor.
-Teacher recommendations should be from junior or senior year teachers.
+Generally, students should ask for recommendations from two teachers as well as their college counselor.
+Teacher recommendations should be from eleventh or twelfth grade teachers.

 What happens after the review?